 Tip #2: Be sincere and go straight to the point

-I possess certain strengths that make me stand out as a maintenance worker.
+I possess specific strengths that make me stand out as a maintenance worker.
 I am a problem solver – I adopt a solution-oriented approach when solving every problem.
 Besides, I am loyal, hardworking, self-inspired, and can work under pressure.

 19. How Did You Find Out About Our Company?